 (6 Credits)

-Students in the BS in international affairs program take two courses from the following to gain an understanding of two regions or countries of the world outside of the United States.
+Students in the BS in international affairs program take one course from two of the regions listed below (for a total of two courses) to gain an understanding of two regions or countries of the world outside of the United States.
 These courses are typically offered as IAFF, ANTH, ECON, GEOG, HIST and PSC; address the contemporary era (post World War II); can be focused on single or multiple countries in a region; and must be taken from two different regions.

 Africa